Abdullah Yusuf Ali: Triumph and Tragedy

 The last day

 Soon after being admitted to the hospital, he might have given the name of someone at the Pakistan High Commission.
 Or it is possible that someone at the hospital guessed his nationality or found some identification document or a piece of paper on his body that led them to the Pakistan High Commission.
-It was they who claimed his body, and paid for his last rites.
+It was they who claimed his body and paid for his last rites.
 The inquest proclaimed ‘senile myocardial degeneration’ as the cause of death.
 He was buried in the Muslim section of Brookwood Cemetery in Woking, Surrey.

 Inheritance

-In 1940, already in his 60s, and the Second World War having started, Yusuf Ali wrote his will.
+In 1940, already in his 60s and the Second World War had started, Yusuf Ali wrote his will.
 He had transferred ownership of 3 Mansel Road to Masuma in 1933.
 She sold this in 1948.
-His will left hardly anything for his children, including Rashid, saying “These children by their continued ill‑will towards me have alienated my affection for them, so much so that I confer no benefit on them by this my will.”
+His will left hardly anything for his children, including Rashid, saying, “These children by their continued ill‑will towards me have alienated my affection for them, so much so that I confer no benefit on them by this my will.”
 He was particularly harsh on the second son, Asghar, who “has gone so far as to abuse, insult, vilify and persecute me from time to time.”
 Most of his estate went to create a fund at the University of London for Indian students at the University.

-Rashid was to get a lump sum of 4,000 pounds and 40 pounds every quarter for life.
+Rashid was to get a lump sum of 4,000 and 40 pounds every quarter for life.
 Yusuf Ali might not have known that, in 1944, Rashid had joined the 7th Rajput Regiment of the Indian Army.
-For Masuma, he left 40 pounds every quarter until she remarries apart from furnishings, his writings, papers, and books.
-The remaining books were to go to the Islamia College, Lahore.
+For Masuma, he left 40 pounds every quarter until she remarried, apart from furnishings, his writings, papers, and books.
+The remaining books were to go to Islamia College, Lahore.
 A prolific writer, Yusuf Ali was also a voracious reader.
 By 1930, Yusuf Ali’s collection of books at Mansel Road was so large that he insured his library separately for £500.
 He bequeathed his diaries to the Aligarh Muslim University, to be opened 30 years after his death.

 Legacy and assessment